-- · choosing music - welcoming children into the hall for worship - planning, organising and leading some worships or parts of worships eg choose and read a prayer - evaluating worships
+- choosing music - welcoming children into the hall for worship - planning, organising and leading some worships or parts of worships eg choose and read a prayer - evaluating worships

-In addition, children are encouraged to contribute during worship, and following worship by contributing their views (Tuesday Views Day) and thoughts (Thoughts on Thursday).
+In addition, children are encouraged to contribute during worship.

 Visitors from St James' Church community often lead collective worship.
 They are given guidance on our worship policy.